 Palliative care is not only a hospice initiative, making our education programme (training people in all levels of health care) an important function of St Luke’s Combined Hospices.

-Our aim is to revolutionise nursing, not only in the most obvious places like hospitals, nursing homes, and primary health clinics, but also in easily forgotten places like old age homes, children’s homes and prisons.
+Our aim is to introduce palliative care, not only in the most obvious places like hospitals, nursing homes and primary health clinics but also in easily forgotten places like old age homes, children’s homes and prisons too.

-St Luke’s Hospice Centre for Palliative Learning (CPL) works with the Hospice Palliative Care Association of South Africa (HPCA) to provide a variety of courses and workshops in palliative care and related topics aimed at health care professionals, care givers as well as the lay public.
+St Luke’s Centre for Palliative Learning (CPL) works with the Hospice Palliative Care Association of South Africa (HPCA) to provide a variety of courses and workshops in palliative care and related topics aimed at health care professionals, caregivers and the general public.
 These include:

 - Introduction to Palliative Care courses